 This is extremely important in a world of increasing care costs, something that has been prominent in the news recently.

-Care home fees could cost up £700 per week as outlined in a recent BBC poll.
-Many of those now reaching Later Life will not be aware of just how high the costs of care have the potential to be, and it is unlikely they will be prepared for it, with exception to those people with relatives who have recently needed care.
+Care home fees could cost up to £700 per week as outlined in a recent BBC poll.
+Many of those now reaching Later Life will not be aware of just how high the costs of care have the potential to be, and it is unlikely they will be prepared for it, with the exception of those people with relatives who have recently needed care.